 [Note: On May 6, 2020, the U.S. Department of Education, Office for Civil Rights (OCR), released the long-awaited final rule amending Title IX regulations at 34 Code of Federal Regulations part 106.
-These regulations, which went into effect on August 14, 2020, are the first Title IX regulations applicable to sexual harassment and are applicable to complaints by both school district students and employees.
-The extensive regulations will require districts to revise their policies and procedures with respect to sexual harassment and ensure that administration and staff are trained on the new requirements.
+These regulations, which went into effect on August 14, 2020, are the first Title IX regulations applicable to sexual harassment and are applicable to complaints by both charter school students and employees.
+The extensive regulations will require charter schools to revise their policies and procedures with respect to sexual harassment and ensure that administration and staff are trained on the new requirements.

-The final rule requires school districts to provide notice of its nondiscrimination policy and grievance procedures, including how to file or report sexual harassment and how the school district will respond to the following groups: applicants for admission and employment; students; parents or legal guardians; and unions or professional organizations holding agreements with the school district.
+The final rule requires charter schools to provide notice of its nondiscrimination policy and grievance procedures, including how to file or report sexual harassment and how the charter school will respond to the following groups: applicants for admission and employment; students; parents or legal guardians; and unions or professional organizations holding agreements with the charter school.
 34 Code of Federal Regulations section 106.8(b).
 The provisions of this policy generally conform to the requirements of the new regulations].